rasbt/pattern_classification/resources/data_glossary.md

 #### Naive Bayes Classifier
 [[back to top](#table-of-contents)]

 A classifier based on a statistical model (i.e., Bayes theorem: calculating posterior probabilities based on the prior probability and the so-called likelihood) in the field of pattern classification.
-It is based on the assumption that all features are i.i.d. (independent and identically distributed).
+Naive Bayes assumes that all attributes are conditionally independent, thereby, computing the likelihood is simplified to the product of conditional probability of observing individual attributes given class label.

 <br>
 <br>